Guest Bathroom Remodel Ideas — Here’s the full before and after of our downstairs guest bathroom design in all of it’s modern glory!

-As promised last week, I’m back with our guest bathroom remodel reveal after sharing the design plan last week!
+As promised, I’m back with our guest bathroom remodel reveal after sharing the design plan last month!
 I honestly can’t tell you how much joy it brings me to see the before and after photos of our house as we finish each room.

 This small bathroom was having a major identity crisis when we first bought the house.
 Our new home has mid-century modern bones, but a lot of the “updates” from the previous owner were very moody and traditional.

 The only thing that is remotely the same from the before and after version is the matte black hardware inspiration.

 We knew that we wanted to do matte black hardware instead of the gold that we used in our master bathroom upstairs.

 I decided on the Peerless Faucet Precept Collection in Matte Back for both the sink and shower, and I love how it turned out!